mkhembrom/mkhembrom/README.md

 ## Hi 👋, My name is **Manjesh Hembrom**
+## I'm full stack web and mobile developer with over 2+ hands-on-experience.

 #### I like making things on **React/Nextjs** and **Flutter** 🤟😎.

-- 🌱 I’m currently learning everything
+- �⚡ I’m currently learning everything
+- 📫 How to reach me: manjesh.hembrom@gmail.com
+- 😄 Listen music.

 <!--
 **mkhembrom/mkhembrom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.